 The Resolution concerning the measurement of working time sets the threshold for economic activities at 14 or more hours per week for children aged 12 to 14 years, but does not specify precise thresholds for unpaid household services due to a lack of evidence that would support such a threshold.
 Since then, UNICEF and ILO have both conducted data analyses to support the establishment of a threshold for the inclusion of unpaid household services in the measurement of child labour.
 The results of these analyses were presented at the 19th ICLS, which took place in Geneva in October 2013.

-UNICEF’s standard indicator for child labour used in MICS includes the following:
+UNICEF’s standard indicator for child labour includes the following:

 - Age 5 to 11 years: At least 1 hour of economic work or 21 hours of unpaid household services per week.

 - Age 12 to 14 years: At least 14 hours of economic work or 21 hours of unpaid household services per week.

 - Age 15 to 17 years: At least 43 hours of economic or unpaid household services per week.

 MICS surveys has a standardized module on child labour